augcog/tai/rag/README.md

 ### Question generator
 - In order to test the retrieval of our embeddings we need to have some questions related to the document and see if it is able to retrieve the documents that can answer the question.
 - `question_generator.py` generates questions based on each segments of the documents.
 It allows you to select which model to use and choose the token limit for each segment.
+- **Quick run**: `python3 question_generator.py`.
+THis runs the code with the default settings and default documents.

 #### How to use
 1) Uncomment the model you would like to use and set the token size limit accordingly to the token size limit on your `embedding_create.py`